todoyalee/laravel-todo-list-app/README.md

 ## Features Implemented

-* General users can register/login
+* Standard users can register/login
-* Both admin and general users can create, view, edit, delete tasks
+* Both admin and standard users can create, view, edit, delete tasks
-* Both admin and general users can mark tasks as completed
+* Both admin and standard users can mark tasks as completed
 * Admin user can view all the users
 * Admin user can change/assign roles to users
 * Admin user can delete users
-* Both general and admin users can update their account information
+* Both standard and admin users can update their account information
-* Both general and admin users can change their password
+* Both standard and admin users can change their password

 ## Cool Features to Add